junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > *Cas, please.
 Don't lie to me.
 Tell me I'm not wrong about you.*
 >
-> Cas watched fire flickering in Dean's eyes, crackling quietly, overlapping with the image of himself as if burning him there.
+> Cas watched fire flickering in Dean's eyes, crackling quietly, overlapping with the image of himself as if he was burning in there.
 He only had to say he wasn't working with Crowley without looking away.
 It should be easy.
 It really should.
-The lie would be to protect them, to protect himself, to protect the deal, the war, Heaven, and the whole world.
-It was for the good cause, for a good reason.
+The lie would be to protect them, to protect himself, to protect the deal, the war, Heaven, and the whole world. *When humans want something really, really bad, they lie.* It was what Dean taught him, right?
+And he wanted Dean to trust him really, really bad.
+And it was for a good cause, for a good reason.
 He didn't do anything wrong.
 He just... worked with Crowley.
 >
 > He looked away.
 >